 Sciatica develops because of a trapped nerve and typically causes pain in your lower back and down one leg.
-If you have sciatic pain, board-certified physician Ajay Varma, MD, DABA, DABAPM, Ali Valimahomed, MD, and the expert team at Gramercy Pain Center in Holmdel, Red Bank and Montclair, New Jersey, have the expertise to relieve your pain and restore your mobility.
+If you have sciatic pain, board-certified physician Ajay Varma, MD, DABA, DABAPM, Ali Valimahomed, MD, and the expert team at Gramercy Pain Center in Holmdel, Red Bank, Montclair, and Jersey City, New Jersey, have the expertise to relieve your pain and restore your mobility.
 As experts in pain medicine, the team is qualified to help you recover from sciatica.
 Call Gramercy Pain Center today or book an appointment online.

 Sciatica is a painful condition caused by a trapped nerve in your lower back.
 The sciatic nerve has its roots in the bottom of your spinal cord, exiting in the lower section of the lumbar spine and dividing it into two.
 One branch of the sciatic nerve then goes down each leg.

 If the nerve comes under pressure or gets damaged, it can cause pain that travels from your lower back down one leg, where the sciatic nerve is.
 Common causes of sciatic nerve compression include:

 Sciatica is more common in younger, physically active people, but it can potentially affect anyone.

 Patients who have sciatica typically describe their pain as shooting or stabbing.
 From its starting place in your lower back, sciatic pain goes through your hip and down the leg.
 Sometimes the pain stops in the upper part of the affected limb, but some patients experience pain the entire length of the sciatic nerve right into their foot.

 Other symptoms you might experience include:

 Sciatica usually only affects one of your legs.
 The pain is often worse if you sit down, improving when you stand up.
 You’re more likely to get sciatica if you’re overweight or you don’t get enough exercise.